Naxel100/Permatrago/README.md

 ### Execution
 All the files of the repository are python scripts easy to execute

 For running de demo, the python library streamlit has to be installed.
-Once don, it has to be executed with the following command where the file is located (src/visualization/):
+Once done, it has to be executed with the following command where the file is located (src/visualization/):

 `streamlit run demo.py`